Escaping the Cognitive Well: Efficient Competition Math with Off-the-Shelf Models: Conclusion

-We thank IMO Medalist Minjae Kwon for his help human-grading many of the model-generated proofs.
+\begin{ack} We thank IMO Medalists and Math Enthusiasts Minjae Kwon, Xinmiao Han, Liangjun Zhong, Geoffrey Sangston and Kaiyue Wen for their help human-grading many of the model-generated proofs.
 We acknowledge API access from Google Academic Project award.
-This work was funded in part by ONR, Darpa AIQ (AI-Quantified), Schmidt Foundation, and Google DeepMind.
+This work was funded in part by ONR, Darpa AIQ (AI-Quantified), Schmidt Foundation, and Google DeepMind. \end{ack}